 What are the most secure door locks?

-Identifying the most secure locks requires consideration for your door type.
+Identifying the most secure door locks requires consideration for your door type.
 Deadbolts, sashlocks, mortice locks and cylinder locks are well known for their ability to withstand a great deal of force.
 Multi-point locking systems also offer tremendous security thanks to the multiple bolts in play.

 Locks such as lightweight slide and surface bolts are more appropriate for doors where privacy is a priority.